AtharZinnur/spam-email-detector/README.md

-# **Phishing Email Detection Using Machine Learning**
+# **Spam Email Detection **

 This project builds a phishing email detection system using machine learning techniques.
 It uses Natural Language Processing (NLP) for text vectorization and Random Forest classifier (or any other ML model) for classification.
-The goal is to detect whether an email is a phishing email or legitimate based on its content. <br> Author-Krish Gupta
+The goal is to detect whether an email is a spam email or legitimate based on its content.

 ---